The Davis Phinney Foundation

-It is the aim of the organizers to enable 100% of all registration fees to go directly to the foundation.
-All attempts will made to cover the operating expenses for the event through private and corporate sponsors.
-In addition to the registration fee and to meet the fundraising goal, riders are encouraged to obtain donations from family, friends, business associates etc..
-Any rider who raises a minimum of $300 in donations will be awarded a Sub5 Jersey.
+It is the aim of the Sub-5 Ride organizing committee to enable 100% of all donations and entry fees to go directly to the Davis Phinney Foundation.
+All attempts will be made to cover the operating expenses for the event through private and corporate sponsors.
+In addition to the entry fee, riders are encouraged (but not required) to raise donations in support of the Davis Phinney Foundation.
+Any rider who raises $250 or more in donations will be awarded a commemoration Sub-5 Jersey.
 Note that jerseys can not be purchased and must be earned.
-All moneys donated qualify as a tax deductible gift to a registered non-for-profit charity.
+All moneys donated qualify as a tax deductible gift to the non-for-profit charity.

 The following tools will help you meet your personal fundraising goals when seeking the support of others:

 Mark Ackerman, Sub-5 Ride participant since 2011

 Let me tell you a little bit why this event means so much to me.
 Back in 2011 I was looking for a source of motivation to help me get back into cycling after taking four years off due to both a setback due to an injury and work obligations.
 You’ll recall that large pill we swallowed at the office back in 2007.
 I had little time for cycling back then because we absorbed an entire department by hiring 3.5 people only.
 Wild stuff, but we succeeded, so the long hours were worth it.